Nonprofit Marketing Plan: 8 Key Steps (+ Free Templates!)

-Whether you have one overarching plan for the year or create them on a case-by-case basis, creating a comprehensive marketing plan will only make planning successful campaigns in the future easier and more effective.
+Whether you have one overarching plan for the year or create individual plans on a case-by-case basis, creating a comprehensive plan will make planning successful campaigns in the future easier and more effective.

-- The Essential Components Of Nonprofit Marketing
+- The Essential Components of A Nonprofit Marketing Plan

 - 8 Steps To Creating A Nonprofit Marketing Plan

-- Nonprofit Marketing Plan | Downloadable Templates!
+- Free Nonprofit Marketing Plan Templates to Download

-- Keep tasks and team members organized — A fully fleshed-out fundraising campaign comes with a lot of moving parts, especially when it comes to marketing it.
-When it comes to sending out email blasts, creating marketing materials, and engaging with donors on social media, it can be overwhelming without a concrete plan on when and how to complete these actions.
-A nonprofit marketing plan will outline exactly the tasks that need to be done, the steps it will take, and when they should be completed.
+- Keep tasks and team members organized.
+A fully fleshed-out fundraising campaign involves several moving parts, especially when it comes to marketing.
+Whether you’re sending out email blasts, creating marketing materials, or engaging with donors on social media, it can be overwhelming.
+A concrete plan eases that stress with guidance on when and how to complete these actions.
+A nonprofit marketing plan will outline the exact tasks that need to be done, the steps each will take, and when they should be completed.

-- Focus on reaching donors and increasing awareness — The goal of any marketing strategy is to connect to your audience, bring awareness to your mission, and inspire action from supporters.
+- Focus on reaching donors and increasing awareness.
+The goal of any marketing strategy is to connect to your audience, bring awareness to your mission, and inspire action from supporters.
 Your nonprofit marketing plan will walk through the specific motivations of your supporters and prospects, as well as list out the most valuable channels and strategies to appeal to those emotions.

-The Essential Components Of Nonprofit Marketing
+The Essential Components of A Nonprofit Marketing Plan

 While your specific marketing plan will be unique to your mission and campaign, there are still several core essential components that you’ll need.

-Overview of Organization
+Overview of The Organization

 - Priorities — As you outline your goals, rank them in terms of priority.
-For instance, if your mission is to provide equal gender education opportunities, your priority might be to raise money for needed school supplies over creating scholarship opportunities.
+For instance, if your mission is to provide equal education opportunities, your priority might be to raise money for needed school supplies over creating scholarship opportunities.
 Though both goals are valid and important, you can’t expect students to excel in scholarship programs without adequate materials.

 - Current audience — What type of people currently support your organization?
 Look at your nonprofit database and determine if there are any commonalities.
 List out the type of people and entities that consistently donate and support your organization.

-Messaging and Communication Plan
+Messaging and Communication

 - Marketing calendar — An effective marketing strategy doesn’t happen in just one day.
 You’ll likely release content and launch campaigns throughout the year, so it makes sense to include a marketing calendar within your dedicated plan.

-- Reporting and analytics method — No marketing plan is effective or complete without a valid way to track its performance.
+- Reporting and analytics method — No marketing plan is complete without a valid way to track performance.
 Make sure you have reporting and analytics set up so that you can follow a campaign’s success and learn about the tactics that made it thrive and the factors that can be improved.

 It’s easy to look at these components and think you can fill them out at once.
 However, it actually takes careful planning and data analysis to accurately determine factors like the most valuable goals to target and which marketing channels to use.
-Keep this in mind as you learn about the basic steps we recommend to creating a nonprofit marketing plan.
+Keep this in mind as you learn about the basic steps we recommend for creating a nonprofit marketing plan.